wtsi-hgi/yascp/usage.md

 ## Genotypesheet input (optional)
 An [example genotypesheet](../sample_input/vcf_inputs.tsv) has been provided with the pipeline.
 Genotypesheet can be provided to the pipeline to perform a better sample deconvolution and detect whether the sample you are expecting is really the sample (through the GT match).```#COMMENT I didn't understand the part with "is really the sample"```
 The pipeline will figure out which cohort the deconvoluted sample comes from (if any).
 In the following example, we have 3 cohorts: Cohort1 has genotypes for each of the chromosomes - this is ok as the pipeline will use all chromosome files to figure out whether the sample is part of this.
 The other 2 cohorts have a merged VCF file for all the chromosomes.
 This is also ok as it will figure out whether the sample belongs to this cohort in one go.
-After looking at all these cohorts the pipeline will assign only 1 donor corresponding to which one is the most likely real match
+After looking at all these cohorts the pipeline will assign only 1 donor corresponding to which one is the most likely real match.

 | label   | vcf_file_path    |
 |-----------------|----------|